-So far, operators have been hesitant to increase capital spending despite a trend of improved revenues, profits, and cash flow that began last year.
+So far, operators have been hesitant to increase capital spending despite a trend of improved revenues, profits, and cash flow that began last year (Fig. 1).

 "While oil and natural gas prices have recovered and are at their combined highest level in history, exploration and development spending has not recovered at the same rate, and E&P company stock prices have lagged the price recovery by even more," said Victor A. Burk, managing director of Andersen's energy industry group.

-The 163 companies each has oil and gas reserves in excess of 5 million boe.
-Their combined reserves represent an estimated 86% of all US reserves of oil and natural gas liquids as well as 64% of total US gas reserves.
+Each of those 163 companies has oil and gas reserves of at least 5 million boe, and their combined reserves represent about 86% of all US reserves of oil and NGL as well as 64% of total US natural gas reserves.
 Of those companies, 39 are based outside the US, including some of the largest integrated firms.

 Despite market improvements, worldwide upstream capital spending declined 5% to $92 billion in 1999, with decreases recorded in virtually all categories.
 Global exploration spending plunged 34% to $13.4 billion, the largest decline among all categories of 1999 spending.

-The companies spending most on global exploration last year included ExxonMobil Corp., $1.4 billion; Royal Dutch/Shell Group, $1.1 billion; BP Amoco PLC, $848 million; Chevron Corp., $682 million; and Unocal Corp., $600 million.
+The companies spending most on global exploration last year included ExxonMobil Corp., $1.4 billion; Royal Dutch/Shell Group, $1.1 billion; BP Amoco PLC (now BP), $848 million; Chevron Corp., $682 million; and Unocal Corp., $600 million.
 But the three biggest spenders also accounted for the biggest decreases in exploration spending last year.
-Royal Dutch/Shell cut its exploration budget by $874 million, with BP Amoco down by $675 million and ExxonMobil by $599 million.
+Royal Dutch/Shell cut its exploration budget by $874 million, with BP down by $675 million and ExxonMobil by $599 million.

-The lone increase in global spending was proved property acquisitions, up 72% to more than $30 billion, largely from deals made outside the United States by Repsol-YPF SA, Norsk Hydro ASA, and Talisman Energy Inc., said Burk.
+The lone increase in global spending was in the category of proved property acquisitions, up 72% to more than $30 billion, largely from deals made outside the US by Repsol-YPF SA, Norsk Hydro ASA, and Talisman Energy Inc., said Burk.

 In US operations, unproved property acquisitions were down a whopping 67% to $1.4 billion last year, with Occidental Petroleum Corp. showing the biggest single decrease of $1.7 billion.
 The biggest spenders in that category were Coastal Corp., $152 million; Ocean Energy Inc., $116.4 million; and Devon Energy Corp., $95 million.